serverlessworkflow/specification/examples/README.md

 #### Description

 This example shows a single [Event State](../specification.md#event-state) with one action that calls the "greeting" function.
 The event state consumes cloud events of type "greetingEventType".
-When an even with this type is consumed, the Event state performs a single action that calls the defined "greeting" function.
+When an event with this type is consumed, the Event state performs a single action that calls the defined "greeting" function.

 For the sake of the example we assume that the cloud event we will consume has the format: